OpenDDS/OpenDDS/docs/internal/docs.rst

   .. news-prs: 1002 1003 1008

-If the changes don't have a PR associated with them, such as a policy change, then put ``none`` instead.
+If the changes don't have a PR associated with them, such as a policy change, then put ``none`` instead:

 .. code-block:: rst